Challenges Finding Your Spouse in 2020: The Muslim Marriage Crisis

 At Pious Hearts, we only accept single Muslims who are serious about marriage and not looking to play games.
 For us it’s not about the number of people in our service it’s about quality.

 We do not encourage dating in the modern sense, but we will connect people to get to know each other for the purpose of marriage.
+We are dedicated to solving this single Muslim marriage crisis and will only work with those who are serious and are looking for the same.

 After all, this is the person you are trying to decide whether you want to spend your life with.
 This spouse will help you steer your life in the right direction, build the family you have always dreamt of, and correct you when you deviate from the path of Islam.
 You need someone pious.
 Someone with a pious heart.